jsguti323/Housing_Estimator/README.md

 - Determine the model

 ## Topic and Data Selection
-The topic was selected was housing value trends.
+The topic was selected was housing price trends.
 Given most recent trends, the team felt that the topic was interesting and relevant, providing a rich opportunity in terms of available data and the broad array of features which can be modeled.

  ### Criteria for Data Selection